jaypalexa/baseballink/pages/limericks/baseball-limericks.md

     To perk up his career if he can<br />
     His last five seasons were bad<br />
     So I’m sure he’ll be glad<br />
-    If he can once again be “the man”
+    If he can once again be "the man"
   </p>
   <h3>Ozzie Smith</h3>
   <p><em>by TheUmpire</em><br />